 Over the past decades the idea of “shared decision-making” (SDM) as a relationship-centered model of the physician-patient-relationship has rapidly been gaining significance in human medicine.
 SDM is based on the following principles (Charles et al. 1990):

 “Fokus Tiergesundheit” investigates whether and to what extent the idea of shared decision-making applies in veterinary practice and how the communication during a visit is perceived by both parties the clients and the veterinarians.
-A survey of German clients will be conducted from 15th of August to 30th of October 2016 to clarify i.a. the following issues:
+A survey of German veterinarians will be conducted from 16 November 2016 to 28 February 2017 to clarify i.a. the following issues:

-In a subsequent survey of German veterinarians the project investigates whether there are discrepancies between the clients´ and the veterinarians´ perception of their communication.
+In a previous survey of German pet owners the project investigates whether there are discrepancies between the clients´ and the veterinarians´ perception of their communication.